vidurangaushan/vidurangaushan.github.io/README.md

 2. **Evaluation**: During my internship, I learned the importance of basic skills for industry success.
 This module helped me develop these skills, including professional email, presentation, industry norms, and effective communication in an industrial environment, which has been highly beneficial.

-3. **Analysis**: The PW module enhances communication skills for professional success, covering business writing, email writing, presentation language, letter writing, memo writing, report writing, and formal letter writing, crucial for IT and other industries.
+3. **Analysis**: The PW module enhances communication skills for professional success, covering business writing, email writing, presentation language, letter writing, memo writing, report writing, and formal letter writing, which is crucial for IT and other industries.

-4. **Conclution**: The PPW module has significantly enhanced communication skills, particularly in IT, and aligned with the student's passion for data science.
+4. **Conclusion**: The PPW module has significantly enhanced communication skills, particularly in IT, and aligned with the student's passion for data science.
 It has significantly impacted personal and professional growth, enhancing confidence and soft skills in real-world contexts.

 ---